nloewy/slogo_ide/doc/plan/DESIGN_PLAN.md

 ### TEAM 05

 ![Our splash screen](wireframe/SplashScreen.png)
+- So far, our splash screen will only allow users to complete the core requirements.
+In the future, we may add different options like different logo languages if time permits.
 ![Our initial screen](wireframe/InitialScreen.png)
+- Out initial screen is again barebones, with the core requirements being met.
+One challenge is that the three side panes have to be scrollable, allowing users to see all past commands and variables.
 ![Our help screen](wireframe/HelpWindow.png)
+- Our help screen will be a basic documentation tool.
+When the user clicks a command, the documentation will completely load if the file has it.
 ![Our fd 50 screen](wireframe/FD50Case.png)
+- This is the most basic turtle command.
+The user chose not to define this with any variables, so none are added to the side pane.
 ![Our invalid command screen](wireframe/InvalidCommandError.png)
+- This is a rudimentary error message, but we will likely use the JavaFX popup API to handle this.
 ![Our invalid file screen](wireframe/InvalidFileError.png)
+- We will again use the JavaFX popup API to show this error.

 ## Introduction